craigargh/cfg-python/slides/session_6.md

 ----

-Until the end of the course you will be working on group projects
+Until the end of the course you will be working on team projects

-In the second half of the final session each group will present their project
+In the second half of the final session each team will present their project

 ----